JoaoLopesF/SerialDebug/README.md

 Just download or clone this repository.

+You can use the library manager to install and update the library.

 For install help, please see: [https://www.arduino.cc/en/Guide/Libraries](https://www.arduino.cc/en/Guide/Libraries)

 Note: In some boards, after upload if you see only dirty characteres in serial monitor,